Colack/Piranha/README.md

 # Piranha
-Piranha is a programming language designed to have a simplified syntax with heavy power.
+Piranha is a programming language designed to have a simplified syntax, and be like Python and Go.
 It is currently on version **Alpha 1.0.0**

-The language is designed to be a functional programming language, and will not support OOP programming.
+The language is designed to be a functional programming language.
 Here is a basic example of what the language will be like:

 ```piranha